Simponic/JobFindr/README.md

 $ sudo docker exec -it 4a497a6396cf /usr/local/bin/npm install <packages>
 ```

-And make sure to let your teammates know they need to rebuild the frontend docker image.
+And make sure to let your teammates know they need to ```sudo docker exec -it 4a497a6396cf /usr/local/bin/npm install .```